-Google Assistant works best when everyone in the home gets personalized results, and all you need to do is set up Voice Match in your Home app settings to get there.
-With Voice Match set up, you can set personal reminders about Google Calendar updates and get Assistant to pull up your favorited playlists from Spotify without worrying about bumping someone else off their account.
+Google Assistant works best when everyone in the home gets personalized results, and all you need to do is set up Google Assistant Voice Match in your Home app settings to get there.
+With Voice Match set up, you can set personal reminders about Google Calendar updates and get Assistant to pull up your favorite playlists from Spotify without worrying about bumping someone else off their account.
 Best of all, it's a feature that's super easy to set up for anyone with a Google account.

 How to set up Voice Match with Google Assistant

-- Tap Voice Match.
+3. Tap on Voice Match.

 Upgrade your smart home set up

 Once you've got Voice Match set up in your Google Home app, it's time to start thinking about adding more of the best Google Home compatible devices to your smart home setup.
 Two of our favorites are the Nest Hub Max and the Nest Audio.

 The Nest Hub Max is a great device to have in a commonly used room in your home, like the kitchen or living room area.
 It works great as a standard Home speaker that doubles as a digital picture frame connected to your Google Photos account, as well as a portal to video chats and calls.
 You can also use the display to finely tune your other smart home products or pull up recipes and YouTube videos with hands-free controls.

 The Nest Audio is the long-awaited successor to the original Google Home smart speaker, and it improves on that device in just about every way.
 It has a much richer sound, comes in multiple fun colors, and neatly matches the new Chromecast with Google TV devices.

 Be an expert in 5 minutes

 Get the latest news from Android Central, your trusted companion in the world of Android